GoombaProgrammer/spme-gui/README.md

 I fully found out how the SentencePiece and OpenNMT checkpoints work myself, how? well I just looked at the binary data, and I tried modifying some parts.

 Note that this is not gauranteed to work.

+# Features
+- Can make words longer
+- Can make words shorter
+- Can change the sentencepiece.model file